brugr/dotfiles-old/README.md

 This will clone the repo as a bare repo into ``~/.dotfiles/``

 We now need to add the files into your home directory.
 Make sure you have no conflicting files, otherwise git will complain.
-You only need to use these paramaters now, afterwards you can just use ``dfg``
+You only need to use these paramaters now, afterwards you can just use the alias ``dfg``

 ```sh
 git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout